 In the business world, shiny object syndrome has been identified as the tendency of entrepreneurs to start projects based on ideas without properly assessing the long-term goals, feasibility, and sustainability of the projects, which leads them to not complete anything.

 These business owners tend to take their companies in many different directions.
-This tendency has been likened to the way children chase after a shiny object, and, after reaching the object and seeing what it is, quickly lose interest and go after something else that captures their attention.
+This tendency has been likened to the way children chase after a shiny object.
+After reaching the shiny thing and seeing what it is, they quickly lose interest and go after something else that captures their attention.

 What Are the Negative Effects of Being Distracted By “Shiny Objects?”

 Shiny object syndrome can negatively impact your personal success in several ways.
 First, it leads to an inability to complete projects.
-If you don't think through a project before implementing it, you are likely to run into unforeseen obstacles that you may be unprepared to overcome.
+If you don't think through a project before implementing it, you will likely run into unforeseen obstacles that you may be unprepared to overcome.
 In this case, you may choose to abandon the project because it becomes more trouble than it is worth, losing countless hours of your time in the process.

-Repeatedly running into dead ends on projects and never seeing them through to fruition can lead to feelings of frustration about your unrealized potentials.
-Frustration stems from a failure to achieve your most coveted goals, because after starting with high hopes and aspirations, your dreams continue to be crushed.
+Repeatedly running into dead ends on projects and never seeing them to fruition can lead to feelings of frustration about your unrealized potential.
+Frustration stems from a failure to achieve your most coveted goals because after starting with high hopes and aspirations, your dreams continue to be crushed.

 Shiny object syndrome can lead to wasting money.
 In fact, research has shown that entrepreneurs who jump too quickly into new ideas without thinking them through end up costing their companies thousands of dollars in resources, time, and productivity.

 With continuously having unfinished projects that never end up making the company any money to pay back their costs, the company gains little or no return on investment.
-The company also suffers opportunity costs because these dead-end projects waste the time of the employees when they could be working on more productive endeavors.
+The company also suffers opportunity costs because these dead-end projects waste the employees' time when they could be working on more productive endeavors.